Getting Started Programming Document-Level Customizations for Word

 For more information, see Architecture of Document-Level Customizations.

 To create a document-level customization for Word, use the Word Document or Word Template project template in the New Project dialog box.
 These templates include required assembly references and project files.

 For more information about how to create a document-level project for Word, see How to: Create Office Projects in Visual Studio.
 For more information about the project templates, see Office Project Templates Overview.

 Host items and host controls are classes that provide the programming model for document-level customizations.

-Host items provide an entry point for your code, and they can also act as container for host controls and Windows Forms controls.
-In document-level projects for Word, the host item is represented by the ThisDocument class.
+Host items provide an entry point for your code, and they can also act as containers for host controls and Windows Forms controls.
+In document-level projects for Word, the host item is represented by the

 Host controls are based on native Word objects, such as content controls, bookmarks, and XML nodes.
 Host controls provide similar functionality to the native Word objects, but they also have new events, designer support, and data-binding capability.
 They appear as first-class objects in your project code and in IntelliSense, which makes it easier to refer to specific objects directly in your code without having to navigate the Word object model.